 “Latina Narratives of Information Technologies: Towards a Latina Science and Technology Studies” in Media-N Fall 2014: V.10 N. 03.

 Villa-Nicholas, M. (Spring 2016).
 “The Making of the Invisible Information Worker: Latinas and the AT&T v.
 EEOC Case.”
 In The Intersectional Internet: Race, Sex, Class and Culture Online, edited by Safiya Noble and Brendesha Tynes.
 In Peter Lang as part of the Digital Editions series.

 Villa-Nicholas, M., Tidline, T., and Drake, T. (In press).
 “Healing Justice: An Approach of Caring for Intersectional LIS Professionals.” in Social Justice and Activism in Libraries, Moving Beyond Diversity to Action, edited by Sue Epstein, Carol Smallwood, and Vera Gubnitskaia.
 In preperation for McFarland Press.

-(Revise and Resubmit) Villa-Nicholas, M. “Terror by Telephone: Normative Anxieties around Obscene Calls in the 1960s.”
+(Under revision) Villa-Nicholas, M. “Terror by Telephone: Normative Anxieties around Obscene Calls in the 1960s.”

 Articles in Preparation

 Sweeney, M. and Villa-Nicholas, M. “The Cultural Affordances of Virtual Latina Information Workers.”